 Voters will decide the fate of the Proposition 1 during the April 7 municipal election.

-According to the school district’s website, it has seen a 15% decrease in student enrollment from 2010 to 2025 (7,487 fewer students) and a 137% increase in correspondence school students.
+According to the school district’s website, it has seen a 15% decrease in student enrollment from 2010 to 2025 (7,487 fewer students) and a 137% increase in correspondence school students over that same time span.

-Down to 43,000 students, Anchorage has now shuttered five schools over the past decade with more on the chopping block for next year.
+Down to just 41,671 students this year, Anchorage has now shuttered five schools over the past decade with more on the chopping block for next year.

 Despite the downsizing efforts, the district still has nearly 90 buildings under its control, most of which are experiencing shrinking enrollment and numerous empty classrooms.
 These schools represent nearly 8 million square feet of building space.